birkhoffcheng/ie421-hft/airflow/README.md

 vagrant up
 ```

 Browse to [localhost:8080](http://localhost:8080) and use the WebUI to trigger the `download-and-parse-iex-pcaps` DAG.
+The login username is `admin` and password is `admin` as well.
 And the resulting data csv will be stored in the current directory.

 ## Example